+We offer services such as PCB manufacturing, PCB assembly (SMT devices.
 Instead of using a silkscreen, a thin stainless-steel stencil is placed over the PCB.
-The stencil covers the whole board leaving only the pads uncovered to mount the WellPCB, we have professionals and experts who have the right skill sets to make your PCB needs come to life.
-We offer services such as PCB manufacturing, PCB assembly (SMT devices.
+The stencil covers the whole board leaving only the pads uncovered to mount the WellPCB; we have professionals and experts who have the right skill sets to make your PCB needs come to life.
 The process is done using a machine where the stencil is held over the board using a mechanical fixture.
 An applicator then takes over and distributes the solder carefully by moving across the board.

 Solder is only applied to the open spaces where the SMT components will be mounted.
-The process will have to be repeated on the other side of the board if you are dealing with double-sided PCBs.
+The process will have to be repeated on the other side of the board if you deal with double-sided PCBs.

 The solder paste is made from powder metal solder and combined with flux which gives it adhesive properties.
 It’s generally grayish and holds the different components in place by fusing them.
 The nature of the application and use of the PCB determines the composition of the solder paste.
 Generally, it contains varying percentages of copper, tin, and silver.

-Engineers inspect the board after the soldering process to make sure the solder has been applied only over the intended spots.
-They will also check the amount of solder over the pads to ensure sufficient amounts have been used to install the components.
+After the soldering process, engineers inspect the board to ensure the solder has been applied only over the intended spots.
+They will also check the amount of solder over the pads to provide sufficient amounts that have been used to install the components.

 6. PCB Assembly Process–Pick, and Place Surface Mounted Devices (SMD)

-After the solder is placed on the pads, now it’s the turn to place the actual SMD components on the pads.
-SMDs don’t come with legs or leads like through-hole devices and can be simply soldered on the PCB.
+After the solder is placed on the pads, now it’s the turn to identify the actual SMD components on the cushions.
+SMDs don’t come with legs or leads like through-hole devices and are soldered on the PCB.
 SMDs are the most common non-connector components used in PCBs.